raspberrypilearning/generic-python-for-loop/en/step_1.md

-The purpose of a **for loop** is to repeat code for every item in a list.
-It can also be used to repeat code a number of times.
+The purpose of a **for loop** is to repeat code a specified number of times.

-We often need to repeat a loop a number of times.
 In Python the `range` function returns a list of numbers that can be used in a `for` loop.

 ```python
 for i in range(5):